spinnaker/spinnaker.github.io/guides/tutorials/codelabs/gcp-kubernetes-source-to-prod/index.md

 tag is pushed to the container registry for our app.

-Navigate to the [PIPELINES](http://localhost:9000/#/applications/codelab/executions) page and click the *New* button.
+Navigate to the [PIPELINES](http://localhost:9000/#/applications/codelab/executions) page and click the *Create* button.
 Name it "Deploy to Stage" and click the *Create Pipeline* button.

-* Click *Add Trigger*.
+* Under the *Automated Triggers* heading, click *Add Trigger*.

 ![Add trigger](images/012_d2s_trigger.png)